aboli33/Try/README.md

 # Try
 first repository
 <br>
-This is my first repository
+This is my first repository(practise)